DivitMittal/firefox-nixCfg/README.md

 _Placeholder for UI/UX Screenshot:_
 `![Custom Firefox UI](path/to/your/screenshot.png)`

-### 🤖 Automation & Sidebery
+### 🤖 Automation

+This module leverages [MrOtherGuy/fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) to automatically load custom user scripts (`*.uc.js`) and CSS at startup.
+While `fx-autoconfig` normally requires a manual, procedural setup, this module packages it into a declarative, Nix-based configuration, simplifying management and ensuring reproducibility.

+### ✨ Sidebery Integration

-Advanced functionality is added via JavaScript user scripts (`*.uc.js`), enabling powerful UI automation.
+Advanced functionality is added via JavaScript user scripts (`*.uc.js`), enabling powerful UI automation for the [Sidebery](https://addons.mozilla.org/en-US/firefox/addon/sidebery/) extension.

-- **Collapsible Sidebery:** The [Sidebery](https://addons.mozilla.org/en-US/firefox/addon/sidebery/) extension's sidebar can be automatically collapsed and expanded on hover, maximizing screen real estate without sacrificing functionality.
+- **Collapsible Sidebar:** The sidebar can be automatically collapsed and expanded on hover or by holding the `Ctrl` key, maximizing screen real estate without sacrificing functionality.

 _Placeholder for Sidebery Automation GIF:_
 `![Sidebery Automation GIF](path/to/your/automation.gif)`